ccht-ncsu/Spatial-Temporal-Controls/Supplementary-Scripts/README_source_prep.md

 - Running SWAN on a *partial domain* of a larger ADCIRC mesh
 - Applying **input boundary spectra** only along selected internal sources
-- Generating internal source locations for **SLC-based SWAN simulations**

----

-The workflow supports **two operational modes** for defining internal source nodes:

-1. **Geometry-based (no CSV provided):** Internal source nodes are identified using neighboring nodes of partial domain.
-2. **Station-based (CSV provided):** Internal source nodes are selected by user, specifying station locations (lon/lat) and finding the nearest mesh nodes to each station.

-This enables flexible SWAN simulations, allowing for the **SWAN Local Control (SLC)** attribute to enable partial-domain SWAN runs and interior boundry conditions (internal sources).

 ---